 The human blood is the basis for a variety of medical applications for diagnosis.
 But what if our voice can also tell us a lot about the current status of a person’s health?
+Is the voice the new blood?
 In order to better recognize the acoustic characteristics of disease patterns that show up in the human voice, we must first understand the human production mechanism of the voice.

 The vocal apparatus